platformsh/template-builder/templates/mattermost/files/README.md

 </a>
 </p>

 This template builds Mattermost on Platform.sh, configuring the deployment through user-defined environment variables.
+The Mattermost binary is downloaded on the fly during the build step.
+It includes a PostgreSQL database and Elasticsearch for indexing, both of which come pre-configured.

 Mattermost is an open-source messaging framework written in Go and React.